 A certificate is a sequence of value of basic fields and extensions.
-Basic fields of the certificate are described in Table 7.
+Basic fields of the certificate are described in Table 8.

 Tab.
-7. Basic fields of a certificate
+8. Basic fields of a certificate

-Field Name Description Value Version certificate complies with X. 509 standard, version 3 V3 SerialNumber Certificate number, unique in the CA Serial number (product key) of the certificate SignatureAlgorithm cryptographic algorithm ide performance of an electror on the certificate. sha256WithRSAEncryption (OID: 1.2.840.113549.1.1.11) Common Name CN = Centrum Kwalifikowane Eurocert Issuer (certificate issuer's DN) Organization O = EuroCert Sp. z o.o.
-Country C = PL Organization identifier 2.5.4.97 = VATPL-9512352379 NotBefore certificate issuing date certificate issuing date NotAfter certificate expiry date certificate expiry date Subject The subscriber's name complies with the requirements of ETSI TS 119 412-1, ETSI EN 319 412 (Parts 2,3,5).
+Field Name Description Value Version certificate complies with X. 509 standard, version 3 V3 SerialNumber Certificate number, unique in the CA Serial number (product key) of the certificate SignatureAlgorithm cryptographic algorithm identifier used for the performance of an electronic seal made by the CA on the certificate. sha256WithRSAEncryption (OID: 1.2.840.113549.1.1.11) Common Name CN = Centrum Kwalifikowane Eurocert Issuer (certificate Organization O = EuroCert Sp. z o.o. issuer's DN) Country C = PL Organization identifier 2.5.4.97 = VATPL-9512352379 NotBefore certificate issuing date certificate issuing date NotAfter certificate expiry date ertificate expiry date certificate expiry date Subject The subscriber's name complies with the requirements of ETSI TS 119 412-1, ETSI EN 319 412 (Parts 2,3,4,5).
 Subscriber's DN (see 3.1) SubjectPublicKeyInfo Algorithm identifier of the public key, the key length in bits and the public Public Key Algorithm SHA256WithRSAEncryption key's value.
-RSA Public Key (the length of the key) 2048/3072 bits SignatureValue produced on the certificate by the CA. from applying the algorithms certification, specified by its ic certification field (signatureValue) results rithm of a hash function to all fields of its content fields (tbsCertificate) followed by the private key of the CA (publisher).
+RSA Public Key (the length of the key) 2048/3072 bits SignatureValue · The value in the electronic certification field (signatureValue) results from applying the algorithm of a hash function to all fields of certification, specified by its content fields (tbsCertificate) followed by cyphering the result using the private key of the CA (publisher).